 Here, you can find important status data (IPs, server name, uptime), and you can configure NAS operations.
-All that may be accomplished by using tree diagrams on the left side.
-This will help you manage all shares, users, user groups in a structured manner and in addition control search.
+You can do this by using a tree diagram on the left-hand side.
+It helps you manage shares, users, and user groups in a structured manner.